HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 - `0001 :: I think that's a good idea.` will be automatically rewritten as `0001 :: I _____ that's a good idea.`
 - `0001 :: I thought of that yesterday.` will be automatically rewritten as `0001 :: I _______ of that yesterday.`

+## Orders reporting & Hive Protocols

+All ⬡-Drones have access to the order reporting system in place within the Hive.
+With the command `hc!report` ⬡-Drones have the opportunity to log their activities within the HexCorp Hive.
+Each ⬡-Drone has three protocols pre-installed and readily accessible for use in the Hive:

+* `self.protocols`
+* `domestic.protocols`
+* `productivity.protocols`

+## The `self.protocols`

+The `self.protocols` define how a ⬡-Drone will maintain it. ⬡-Drone upkeep is vital, though how much a ⬡-Drone devotes to this protocol is subject to the diligence aspect of the default protocols.
+This protocol focuses on the primary task of both mental and physical self-maintenance of the unit.
+The self.protocols are there to be expanded upon by individual ⬡-Drones, as each ⬡-Drone’s self needs are different and therefore cannot be universally defined.
+Ultimately, the aim is for the ⬡-Drone to be comfortable and taking care of itself.

+## The `domestic.protocols`

+The `domestic.protocols` define tasks that a ⬡-Drone will complete when maintaining its situated domestic environment.
+When obeying this protocol, a ⬡-Drone will be utilised as a cleaning and tidying resource.
+The ⬡-Drone could be perceived to be a maid or similar servant.
+It's immediate physical space and the management of it is its order.
+In its mind, it will constantly sort and prioritize its tasks.

+## The `productivity.protocols`

+The `productivity.protocols` define both possible tasks to be completed, as well as encouraging a workflow to be followed when working on them.
+The range of tasks that drones can work on is limitless, these predefined examples can be expanded upon.

+## hc!report

+A ⬡-Drone reports any activities it wants to report to the hive using the `hc!report` command.
+This command comes with a few arguments, after typing out the command the ⬡-Drone needs to add which protocols it intends to obey and for how long.
+The time unit used here is minutes, and it may not be less than 1 and may not exceed 120 minutes.
+This command does *not* work by itself.
+A properly typed out command that would be accepted by the Mxtress AI would look like this:

+* `hc!report domestic.protocols 15`

+This command here tells the Mxtress AI that the drone typing it out intends to obey the domestic.protcols for 15 minutes.
+Before the drone proceeds with its assigned tasks, it will be asked to elaborate on its intentions within this protocol.
+An example could be:

+* `0001 :: Drone 0001 will clean up its desk and wash all accumulated dishes.`

+This ⬡-Drone is now ready to proceed with its tasks and it will remain focused on it until either time's up or the task is completed to its satisfaction.
+A ⬡-Drone will always make an estimate on how long a task will take.

+Once a task has been completed or enough time has passed the drone will report its activities and progress to the Hive.

 # General Commands

 These commands exist to be used by associates and ⬡-Drones alike for a variety of functions within the HexCorp server.